 Eventually he calmed down.
 “I guess I really was angry at my brother and sister for leaving me alone to take care of my father like that,” were the first calm words out of his mouth.
 Then we talked about what happened.
 Yes, the stifled anger was behind the feeling of depression and hopelessness; essentially he had doubts several days before that he would be able to do—and survive—what he just did: speak honestly about what he was feeling.
 At the time, he thought nothing about his life could change.
 He unconsciously “knew” about the anger, but he feared what would happen if he let it out.
 Hence the depression.
 It’s really anger turned inward, as they say.

 But there was even more.
 That feeling of inhibition on the telephone, the feeling that began the session, now came full circle.
 The “unknown” that he feared was nothing other than his unknown behavior if he were somehow to become angry at the person on the other end of the line.
 What if he blew up?
 What if…?
-Never having been taught to express anger in a peaceful, healthy manner, he feared what would happen if the cork popped out of the bottle.
+Never having been taught how to express his emotional hurt in a peaceful, healthy manner, he feared what would happen if the cork popped out of the bottle.

-Well, now he knows.
-Thankfully, because he’s dealing with all this in psychotherapy, this is as bad as it gets.
-We don’t have to worry about his getting his hands on a gun.
-Next time will be less dramatic and more healthy.
+Thankfully, I knew that because he was dealing with all this in psychotherapy, this was as bad as it would get.
+We wouldn’t have to worry about his getting his hands on a gun.
+Next time would be less dramatic and more healthy.

 Hope

 Before I started studying psychology, I worked as a woodcarver and cabinetmaker.
 One day I brought home a pile of dirty, moldy pieces of wood.
 My father looked at it and said if it were up to him he would throw it all in the garbage.
-But I patiently cleaned, sanded, filled, reglued, refinished, assembled, and polished the pieces.
+But I patiently cleaned, sanded, glued, refinished, assembled, and polished the pieces.
 In the end I had a beautiful antique oak dining table.

 So let that be a psychological lesson.
 No life, however dirty and broken, is beyond redemption.
 Or beyond hope.